Alarming US Mystery Drones Confound Officials, Scare Locals - UrduPoint

 "There's just no indication that this is some sort of foreign, malign activity -- or, in fact, even criminal," Kirby said.

-He also called on lawmakers to pass legislation to expand legislation clamping down on drone operations near airports and other high-risk sites.
+He also called on lawmakers to expand legislation clamping down on drone operations near airports and other high-risk sites.

+Later, the FBI and DHS said in a statement that "upon review of available imagery, it appears that many of the reported sightings are actually manned aircraft, operating lawfully.
+There are no reported or confirmed drone sightings in any restricted air space."

+But social media users have been adamant they have seen outsized drones.

 "I've seen them every night since Thanksgiving, they're smaller than my Jeep," wrote X user Gus Seretis.